hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 It proved that PostgreSQL has a competent engine for doing advanced AI work, RAG.
 This is a versatile, low-cost database that can be run in any cloud, in a data center, or on your laptop.

-It proved that BAML can remain not just a player in the single prompt, in the multi-prompt chaining, and agentic models, but also in RAG.
+It proved that BAML can remain not just a player in single prompts, in multi-prompt chaining, and agentic models, but also in RAG.
 It features a for loop that makes including lists of document chunks, for one, but we covered many other benefits as well.

 It also proved that RAG can be implemented quickly without too many moving parts.